Tashish97/Data-Science/Python_Practice/Lists/Questions.md

 28. Write a Python program to find common items from two lists
 29. Write a Python program to split a list based on first character of word
 30. Write a Python program to select the odd number of a list
+31. Write a Python Program to count unique values inside a list
+32. Write a Python Program to List product excluding duplicates
+33. Write a Python Program to Extract elements with Frequency greater than K
+34. Write a Python Program to Test if List contains elements in Range
+35. Write a Python program to check if the list contains three consecutive common numbers in Python
+36. Write a Python program to find the Strongest Neighbour
+37. Write a Python Program to print all Possible Combinations from the three Digits
+38. Write a Python program to get a list, sorted in increasing order by the last element in each tuple from a given list of non-empty tuples.
+39. Write a Python program to check if each number is prime in a given list of numbers.
+Return True if all numbers are prime otherwise False.
+40.